Skip to content

 Note: The auditor will collect random sample(s) at initial or annual audit, spot audit or other unannounced visits and submit these for laboratory testing.
 The number of samples will depend on the number of risk ingredients and storage points on farm.

-1.2.7 If high-risk products are imported onto the farm or into a facility, whether as individual products or as part of a blend, a Non-GMO declaration or valid Non-GMO certificate must be provided by the supplier.
+6.0.8 If high-risk products are used, whether as individual products or as part of a blend, a non-GMO declaration or valid non-GMO certificate must be provided by the supplier.

 • Seed 0.1%